 Since the adoption of the Paris Agreement, young people have emerged as a powerful force calling for transformative change on climate action.
-In response, the UN secretary-general’s Climate Action Summit in 2019 recognized the importance of youth involvement and leadership in supporting the global transition to zero emissions.
-Moreover, the UN’s Strategy on Youth, “Youth2030,” calls for expanded and systematic youth engagement in all arenas.
-Additionally, the Declaration for the Commemoration of the 75th anniversary of the UN recognizes that “youth is the missing piece between development and peace.”
+The United Nations’ “Youth 2030 Strategy” calls for expanded and systematic youth engagement in all arenas, and the commemoration of the 75th anniversary of the UN recognizes that “youth is the missing piece between development and peace.”